Women's Health Screenings

 To help as many women as possible have access to these life-saving tests, Families First offers free Pap tests, clinical breast exams, and referrals for free mammograms.
-To be eligible for these screenings, women must be age 40 or older; be uninsured or have health insurance with a high deductible; and meet household income guidelines – for example, an annual income of no more than $27,925 for a single woman.
+To be eligible for these screenings, women must be age 40 or older; be uninsured or have health insurance with a high deductible; and meet household income guidelines – for example, an annual income under about $30,000 for a single woman.
 Women younger than 40 who haven’t had a Pap smear in more than three years are also eligible.
 More info

 To take advantage of the free screenings:

 - If you are already a Families First Health Center patient, call 603-422-8208 ext.
 1 to schedule an appointment.
 (Interested in becoming a patient?
 Call the same number, or click for info on becoming a patient.)

 - If you are not a Families First patient and would like information about screenings that are open to the general public, call Jane Cummings at (603) 422-8208 ext 222 or send an email.
 The next screening is scheduled for the evening of May 1, 2014.

 At Families First, we understand that many women have busy lives and various things can get in the way of taking care of oneself.
 We work to help you overcome those barriers.

 Don’t put off taking care of your health because…